microsoft/VSProjectSystem/doc/overview/about_project_capabilities.md

   - Bad: `VB`
 - May include a version number, when necessary, but is usually discouraged.

-### Dynamic project capabilities in Visual Studio .VNext
+### Dynamic project capabilities in Visual Studio Next

 Capablities of a project can be changed without reloading the project.
 Read more about [dynamic project capabilities](dynamicCapabilities.md).